Gageperrin/it-notes/RHSCA.md

 Default `systemd` unit files are in `/usr/lib/systemd/system`, but only customize unit files in `/etc/systemd/system`.
 Run-time automatically generated unit files are placed in `/run/systemd`.
 It is best to use `systemctl edit unit.service` to edit unit files.
 Use `systemctl show` to show available parameters.
 Use `systemctl daemon-reload` to ensure changes are implemented.
 Can use `killall` to terminate any processes with the old configuration.

+### Lesson 12: Modifying Tasks

+#### 12.1 Understanding `cron` and `at` ####

+`cron` is a daemon that triggers jobs on a regular basis.
+It works with different configuration files that specify when a job should be started.
+It should be used for regular re-occurring jobs.

+`at` is used for tasks that need to be started once.

+Systemd timers provide a new alternative to `cron`.

+#### 12.2 Understanding `cron` scheduling options ####

+User-specific `cron` jobs, created using `crontab -e`.
+Generic time-specific `cron` jobs stored in `/etc/cron.d`.
+Scripts can be executed on an hourly, daily, weekly, or monthly basis.
+Generic time-specific cron jobs in `/etc/crontab` (deprecated).

+#### 12.3 Understanding `anacron` ####

+`anacron` is a service that executes jobs on a regular basis, not a specific time.
+It manages jobs in `/etc/cron.{hourly}`.
+Configured in `/etc/anacrontab`.

+#### 12.4 Scheduling with `cron` ####

+It is recommended to schedule with `crontab -e` as a specific user and create a cron file in `/etc/cron.d`.

+Use the time specification: `*/10 4 11 12 1-5`.`*/10` is the minute.
+4 is the hour.
+11 is the day of the month.
+12 is the month.
+1-5 are the days of the week.

+`cron` does not have `stdout`.
+No `echo` allowed.

+`man 5 crontab` is useful for a quick reference of time specifications.

+#### 12.5 Scheduling Tasks with Systemd Timers ####

+Systemd timers allow for scheduling jobs on a regular basis. `cron` is still the standard.

+Useful `man` pages are `man 7 systemd-timer` and `man 7 systemd-time`.

+`fstrim.timer` must work with `fstrim.service` with a path, a socket and a timer.

+Run `systemctl enable fstrim.timer` to enable the timer.
+And then start it with `system ctl start fstrim.timer`.
+It then waits until the service file specifies it should be run.

+#### 12.6 Using `at` ####

+The `atd` service must be running to run a once-only job **at** a specific time.
+Use `at <time>` to schedule jobs, `atq` for a list of scheduled jobs, and `atrm` to remove specific jobs from the list.

+#### 12.7 Managing Temporary Files ####

+The `/usr/lib/tmpfiles.d` directory manages settings for temporary files.
+The `systemd-tmpfiles-clean.timer` unit can be configured to automatically clean up temporary files.

+The `systemd-tmpfiles-clean.timer` automatically cleans files.
+The `usr/lib/tmpfiles.d/tmp.conf` file contains settings for the automatica temporary file cleanup.
+When making modifications, copy the file to `/etc/tmpfiles.d`

+In `tmp.confg`, lines specify which directory to monitor, which permissions are set on that directory, which owners, and after how many days of not being used the temporary files will be removed.

+Consult `man tmpfiles.d` as a reference for navigating these files.

+### Lesson 13: Managing Logs ###

+#### 13.1 Understanding RHEL 8 Logging Options ####

+`rsyslogd` has been the primary solution for a very long. `systemd` and the associated `systemd-journald` is now heart of all logging since RHEL 7. `/dev/log` connects `systemd` to `rsyslogd` and ensures that everything is written to `/var/log` as well by default.

+To make the `systemd-journald` persistent, create a `/var/log/journal`. `journalctl` allows for advanced querying.

+#### 13.2 Configuring `rsyslog` Logging ####

+`rsyslog` needs the `rsyslog` service to run.
+The main configuration file is `/etc/rsyslog.conf`.
+Snap-in files can be placed in `/etc/rsyslog.d/`.
+Each logger line contains three items: facility (the facility the log is created for), severity (the serverity from when it should be logged), and destination (where the log is written to).

+Use the `logger` command to write messages to `rsyslog` manually.

+`rsyslogd` is backwards compatible with the old `syslog` service. `syslog` had a fixed number of defined facilities.
+To work with services that do not have own local facility, {0..7} can be used.
+Because of the shortage of facilities, some services take care of their own logging.

+#### 13.3 Working with `systemd-journald`####

+`systemd-journald` is the log service inside systemd.
+It integrates with `systemctl status <unit>` output.
+Alternatively there is `journalctl` that can read log entries in the journal.
+Messages are also logged to `rsyslogd` using the `rsyslogd imjournal` module.
+To make the journal persistent, use `mkdir /var/log/journal`.

+#### 13.4 Preserving the Systemd Journal####

+The journal is written to `/run/log/journal` which is automatically cleared after a system reboot.
+Edit `/etc/systemd/journald.conf` to make the journal persistent.
+Set the storage parameter in this file:
+* `persistent` will store the journal in `/var/log/journal`.
+* `volatile` stores the journal only in `/run/log/journal`.
+* `auto` will store the journal in `/var/log/journal` if that directory exists and in `/run/log/journal` if the former does not exist.
+This is the default.

+There is built in log rotation on a monthly basis.
+The journal cannot grow beyond 10% fo the size of the fily system.
+It will also make sure at least 15% of the file system remains available.
+These settings can be adjusted through `/etc/systemd/journald.conf`.

+#### 13.5 Configuring `logrotate` ####

+`logrotate` is started through `cron.daily` to ensure log files to not grow too big.
+Main configuration is in `/etc/logrotate.conf`.